bede/hostile/README.md

 - To download and cache the default index (`human-t2t-hla`), run `hostile fetch`
 - To list available indexes, run `hostile fetch --list`
-- To download and cache another standard index, run e.g. `hostile fetch --name human-t2t-hla-argos985`
+- To download and cache another standard index, run e.g. `hostile fetch --name human-t2t-hla-argos985`.
+This will download and cache both short read (Bowtie2) and long read (Minimap2) indexes, unless restricted to one or the other using e.g. `--aligner minimap2`.
-- To use a custom genome (made with e.g. `hostile mask`), run `hostile clean` with  `--index path/to/genome.fa` (minimap2) or `--index path/to/index` (without file extensions; Bowtie2)
+- To use a custom genome (made with `hostile mask` or otherwise), run `hostile clean` with  `--index path/to/genome.fa` (for minimap2) or `--index path/to/bowtie2-index-name` (for Bowtie2).
+Note that Minimap2 mode accepts a path to a genome in fasta format, whereas Bowtie2 mode accepts a path to a precomputed index, minus the `.x.bt2` suffix.
+A Bowtie2 index can be built for use with Hostile using e.g. `bowtie2-build genome.fa index-name`.

 - To change where indexes are stored, set the environment variable `HOSTILE_CACHE_DIR` to a directory of your choice.
 Run `hostile fetch --list` to verify.